Randall County Court Records

 Hours: Monday–Friday, 8:00 AM – 5:00 PM

 The probate fees schedule, effective January 1, 2023, sets the initial probate and guardianship filing fee at $350.00 (including state and local consolidated fees).
-Fees for county clerk court payments can be made online, with a 3% convenience fee (minimum $2.00) applied per transaction.
-Payments may also be made in person with cash, check, money order, or credit/debit card.
+County clerk court payments can be made online, with a 3% convenience fee (minimum $2.00) per transaction.
+You can also pay in person with cash, check, money order, or credit/debit card.